 Cahuita National Park is considered by many to be the best national park in Costa Rica.
 It’s widely known for its coral reefs, and in fact, the park was set up in 1970 to protect the reefs as well as the mangroves and tropical rainforest within its boundary.

-On the reef, there are over 500 types of fish to be found together with two shipwrecks, so as you can guess, snorkeling here is some of the best you’ll find in the whole country.
+On the reef, there are over 500 types of fish to be found together with two shipwrecks, so as you can guess, this is one of the best places to go snorkeling in the whole country.
 You can swim on many of the beaches in the park.
 Just look out for the signs that show you which ones you can swim in, while snorkeling is only permitted with a certified guide.
 That’s so as to protect the coral!